alexwlchan/alexwlchan.net/src/_drafts/forth-bridge.md

 After the rail bridge was built, the ferry crossings continued for many years -- in part buoyed by the rise of personal cars, which couldn't use the railway tracks.
 But it didn't last -- in 1964, a second bridge was built, the [Forth Road Bridge][road_bridge] -- and it replaced the ferries.
-The day the bridge opened, the ferry service closed.
+The day the bridge opened, the ferry service closed after eight centuries of continuous crossings.

-When I visited in 2016, it was still open to cars.
+When I visited in 2016, the Road Bridge was still open to cars.
-At the time, there was a second bridge under construction, but not yet open to the public -- the [Queensferry Crossing][crossing] opened half a year later after my visit, and carries private cars.
+At the time, there was a second bridge under construction, but not yet open to the public -- the [Queensferry Crossing][crossing] opened half a year later after my visit.
-Today, the Road Bridge is a "public transport link" -- it's used for buses, cyclists, taxis and pedestrians.
+The original Road Bridge is a public transport link (buses, cyclists, taxis and pedestrians), and the new bridge carries everything else.

 Three bridges in a single day!
-It's on the other side of the bay, so I had to walk along the water's edge to see it.
+The other bridges were on the other side of the bay, so I had to walk along the water's edge to see them.
-Here's a photo from midway along, with the old and the new both visible:
+Here's a photo from midway along, with old and new both visible:

 [road_bridge]: https://en.wikipedia.org/wiki/Forth_Road_Bridge
 [crossing]: https://en.wikipedia.org/wiki/Queensferry_Crossing